Table of Contents

 Installation Tips

 Most truck bed tool boxes are designed for relatively straightforward installation.
-However, always follow the manufacturer’s instructions carefully.
+However, always follow the manufacturer’s instructions carefully.- Read the Manual: Familiarize yourself with the mounting process before starting.

 - Position the Box: Place the tool box in the desired location in your truck bed.
 For cross-bed boxes, ensure it’s centered and at a height that doesn’t obstruct your rear view too much.